I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestretrieveinputwdmmdl.md

 <p>The following code example is part of an <a href="..\wdfio\nc-wdfio-evt-wdf-io-queue-io-write.md">EvtIoWrite</a> callback function that obtains an MDL for an I/O request's input buffer.
 If the call to <b>WdfRequestRetrieveInputWdmMdl</b> fails, the driver completes the request with the error status that <b>WdfRequestRetrieveInputWdmMdl</b> returns.</p>

-<p>A request's input buffer contains information, such as data to be written to a disk, that was supplied by the originator of the request.
-Your driver can call <b>WdfRequestRetrieveInputWdmMdl</b> for a write request or a device I/O control request, but not for a read request (because read requests do not provide input data).</p>

-<p>The <b>WdfRequestRetrieveInputWdmMdl</b> method retrieves the input buffer's MDL for I/O requests that use the <a href="https://msdn.microsoft.com/f95a0aec-65f9-44c9-8ae5-11bb4d832752">buffered I/O</a> method or the <a href="https://msdn.microsoft.com/f95a0aec-65f9-44c9-8ae5-11bb4d832752">direct I/O</a> method for accessing data buffers.
-If the request's I/O control code is <a href="https://msdn.microsoft.com/library/windows/hardware/ff550766">IRP_MJ_INTERNAL_DEVICE_CONTROL</a>, or if the request came from another kernel-mode driver, <b>WdfRequestRetrieveInputWdmMdl</b> also supports I/O requests that use <a href="https://msdn.microsoft.com/f95a0aec-65f9-44c9-8ae5-11bb4d832752">neither buffered nor direct I/O</a>. </p>

-<p>If <b>WdfRequestRetrieveInputWdmMdl</b> returns STATUS_SUCCESS, the driver receives a pointer to an MDL that describes the input buffer. </p>

-<p>The driver must not access a request's MDL after <a href="wdf.completing_i_o_requests">completing the I/O request</a>.</p>

-<p>For more information about <b>WdfRequestRetrieveInputWdmMdl</b>, see <a href="wdf.accessing_data_buffers_in_kmdf_drivers">Accessing Data Buffers in Framework-Based Drivers</a>.</p>

-<p>The following code example is part of an <a href="..\wdfio\nc-wdfio-evt-wdf-io-queue-io-write.md">EvtIoWrite</a> callback function that obtains an MDL for an I/O request's input buffer.
-If the call to <b>WdfRequestRetrieveInputWdmMdl</b> fails, the driver completes the request with the error status that <b>WdfRequestRetrieveInputWdmMdl</b> returns.</p>

 ## -requirements
 <table>
 <tr>